University Administration Building, Rooms 201 & 252

 Q: I live on my own and my parents do not support me financially, am I qualified to be an independent student for FAFSA purposes?

 A: Dependency status is not based on your living situation or your financial status with your parents.
-You are considered to be a dependent student for FAFSA purposes if you:
+Visit Federal Student Aid's Dependency Status page to determine if you're considered an independent or dependent student.

 Q: Which parent's information should I provide if my parents are divorced or separated?